-The United States Environmental Protection Agency (EPA) Region IV requested that the Agency for Toxic Substances and Disease Registry (ATSDR) evaluate environmental data collected from three communities that surround the Walter Coke Inc. facility in North Birmingham, Jefferson County, Alabama.
+The United States Environmental Protection Agency (EPA) Region IV requested that the Agency for Toxic Substances and Disease Registry (ATSDR) evaluate environmental data collected from three communities that surround the Walter Coke Inc. facility in Birmingham, Jefferson County, Alabama.
+The Collegeville, Fairmont, Harriman Park Community Advisory Panel has also submitted a petition for a Public Health Assessment that would expand the focus of potential contamination to include all of the industrial facilities in the surrounding area.
 Residents in the three communities of Collegeville, Harriman Park, and Fairmont are concerned about contaminated soil in their neighborhood and the effect that exposure to contaminants in the soils may be having on their health.